yusrabudiman/Website-Kasir/README.md

-# POS System
+# Website Kasir

-A PHP-based Point of Sale system with inventory management, user authentication, and sales tracking.
+Website Kasir is A POS System PHP-based Point of Sale system with inventory management, user authentication, and sales tracking.

 ## System Requirements